Materiality: focusing on what matters most

 The topics with the highest priority for stakeholders and the biggest estimated impact on our business or on society appear in the matrix below.
 All topics shown in the top right corner of the chart are considered material and high priority.

-Our approach and performance on each material topic can be found in ING's Annual Report 2019.
+Our approach and performance on each material topic can be found in ING's 2020 Annual Report.
 The outcomes of our materiality analysis help us review our management approach and assess where we can improve.
-Please refer to our disclosures on management approach for material non-financial topics, available here

 |Letter||Topic name||Topic definition|